lck3141592654/RuneLingual-Transcripts-AI-Translator/README_en.md

 **Q: `progress.json` was not automatically deleted**
 <br>A: The script deletes it on normal completion.
 If the script was interrupted, `progress.json` is preserved for checkpoint resumption.
 Manually deleting it won't affect functionality.

+## License

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2026 lck3141592654